HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## Service Worker adoption

+A service worker is a script that the browser allows to run in the background independently from a web page.
+It supports features that don't need direct user or web page interaction and offer rich offline experiences.

-Adoption of Service Workers has seen a significant increase from 2020.
-While 1.2% of Desktop pages registered a service worker, 9% of Mobile pages in the top 1,000 registered a Service Worker.
+The adoption of Service Workers has continued to steadily increase.
+While 1% of Mobile pages registered a service worker in 2020, 9% of Mobile pages ranked in the top 1,000 registered ones in 2021.

 {{ figure_markup(
   image="sw-adoption.png",